React Native Setup

 Please ensure mavenCentral() is present in your Gradle repositories section.

-Alternatively, download sdk-1.0.109.jar and sdk-react-native-1.0.20.jar and include them manually.
+Alternatively, download sdk-1.0.121.jar and sdk-react-native-1.0.21.jar and include them manually.
 If you're interested, check out the SDK changelog to see what's new in the latest version of the Pushy Android SDK.

-Load the native PushyPackage within your MainApplication.kt class by adding this line of code within the getPackages() method implementation:
+Load the native PushyPackage within your MainApplication.kt class by replacing this line of code in the getPackages() method implementation:

 add(me.pushy.sdk.react.PushyPackage());